bisqwit/that_editor/README.md

 I wrote the editor for *16-bit* DOS because I thought there would be significant troubles trying to mix 16-bit interrupt callbacks with 32-bit protected-mode code.
 Also I don’t think I knew back then, that DJGPP has been as modernized as it indeed has.
+If it even was.
 So I used Borland C++ 3.1.

 This compiler by Borland was created before C++ was standardized, and it required me to make many sacrifices about style / sanity in the source code.